stromtutorial/stromtutorial.github.io/steps/step-19/06-modifying-node-tree-manip-class.md

 ## Simplifying the refreshPreorder function

-The changes to the refreshPreorder function highlighed below are not necessary, but serve to simply this function and others by making use of a new function findNextPreorder.
-In the next major version of the tutorial, these changes will be moved earlier in the tutorial when refreshPreorder is first introduced.
+The changes to the `refreshPreorder` function highlighed below are not necessary, but serve to simply this function and others by making use of a new function `findNextPreorder`.
+In the next major version of the tutorial, these changes will be moved earlier in the tutorial when `refreshPreorder` is first introduced.
 ~~~~~~
 {{ "steps/step-19/src/tree_manip.hpp" | polcodesnippet:"begin_refreshPreorder-end_refreshPreorder","e-f" }}
 ~~~~~~